Can I get bail in my extradition case?

 But the most important thing is whether someone can pay a security for you.
 This is a sum of money, the more the better, that is paid to the court.
 As long as the person attends court when they are supposed to, and if they are to be extradited they turn up where they are supposed to be, the money will be given back.
 If the person does not turn up, some or in most cases all of it will be kept by the court.

-Please contact us on 0207 388 1658, or email email@example.com if you wish to discuss your extradition matter with us further, or to find out whether your would be eligible for legal aid for extradition matters.
+Please contact us on 0207 388 1658, or email firstname.lastname@example.org if you wish to discuss your extradition matter with us further, or to find out whether your would be eligible for legal aid for extradition matters.
+You can read more about the basics of extradition here.
 We have a dedicated team of lawyers specialising in extradition who are here to help you.

 John Howey, Senior Solicitor